 In order to file for a divorce, you and your spouse must first meet these requirements:

-- Are married under civil law.
+- You both are married under civil law.
 Marriages under Syariah law should be filed for divorce in the Syariah Court.

 You will require leave of court (permission) if your marriage is less than three years.
 This typically requires exceptional circumstances such as abuse, desertion etc, and is filed on top of your divorce application.

-Can I get divorced without a lawyer in Singapore?
+Do I need a divorce lawyer in Singapore?

 There are a few routes for divorce in Singapore: